 Franklin County Blueways are an exciting way for beginners and experts to experience the beauty of nature in Virginia’s Blue Ridge Mountains.
 The county features four rivers, each with their own unique traits and beauty.

-The Pigg River Blueway is an enjoyable 8-mile float which takes you through some of Franklin County’s beautiful wooded landscapes and farmlands.
-The historic waterway from Waid Park to Lynch Riverside Park, was a transportation lane for Franklin County’s iron industry in the 18th century.
+The Pigg River Blueway is a relaxing 8-mile float which takes you through some of Franklin County’s beautiful wooded landscapes and farmlands.
+The float takes about four to five hours to complete, making it the perfect river activity.
+The historic waterway from Waid Recreation Area to Lynch Riverside Park was a transportation lane for Franklin County’s iron industry in the 18th century.

-The Pigg River Blueway also is home of the annual Pigg River Ramble held in May.
+The Pigg River is also home to the annual Pigg River Ramble, part of Ramble Weekend held in May.

-The Blackwater River Blueway offers a pleasant 8-mile float from Brubaker Park (Intersection of Coles Creek Road and Hickman Road) to the intersection of Jamestown Road and Blue Bend Road, and a 34-mile float from Brubaker Park to Smith Mountain Lake.
-From the Blue Ridge to the lake, drift, fish and swim while enjoying the beauty of Franklin County.
+The Blackwater Blueway offers a pleasant 8-mile float from Brubaker Park (Intersection of Coles Creek Road and Hickman Road) to the intersection of Jamestown Road and Blue Bend Road, and a 34-mile float from Brubaker Park to Smith Mountain Lake.
+From the Blue Ridge to the lake, this float offers excellent opportunities to view wildlife, drift, fish and swim while enjoying the beauty of Franklin County.

-The Smith River Blueway is a cold water release float from Philpott Dam to Bassett with put-in locations in Franklin, Henry and Patrick Counties.
+The Smith River gives life to Philpott Lake.
+It is a cold water release float from Philpott Dam to Bassett with put-in locations in Franklin and Henry Counties.

-Located at the base of Philpott Reservoir, the Smith River has strong and challenging currents during water releasing times.
+Located at the base of Philpott Dam, the Smith River has strong and challenging currents during water releasing times.